Dieting improves the appearance of your physique by helping you develop muscle tissue while shrinking fat cells.

 Try not to exhaust your metabolism with wild swings, especially after the age of fifty.

 Maybe you’ve been overeating and now you’re thinking, “That’s it.
 I’m going to go on a super diet and only eat 800 calories a day!”
-But if your body gets the idea that a famine is coming, it will try to hang on to as much fat as possible in order to protect you from the impending famine.
+But if your body gets the idea that a famine is coming, it might try to hang on to as much fat as possible to protect you from the impending famine.

-Unless someone is dramatically obese, I don’t see the point of losing more than one pound a week, on average, in most cases.
+Unless someone is dramatically obese, I don’t see the point of losing more than a single pound each week (0.45 kilos), in most cases.
 This is based on decades of experience seeing which clients lose fat, get healthier, and keep the weight off even after several years.